 Calculate label costs per order, not per dish.
 If someone orders 3 dishes, you only use 1 label for the entire order.

-How do you calculate the impact on your margin?
+How do you measure the margin impact?

 Formula: